-In 1995, the governor appointed Keel to the Texas Commission on Jail Standards, the state agency responsible for setting and enforcing minimum standards for county jails.
-After confirmation by the Texas Senate, Keel served as a commissioner for seven years.
+In 1995, Governor George W. Bush appointed Keel to the Texas Commission on Jail Standards, the state agency responsible for setting and enforcing minimum standards for county jails, where he served for seven years.
+During college, at age 20, Keel was elected to a three-year term on the Lake Travis ISD board of trustees.

-Keel was born in Austin in 1964.
-He is a fifth-generation Austinite and sixth in a family of seven children.
-His hobbies include running, snow skiing, water skiing, and swimming.
+Keel is a fifth-generation Austinite and sixth in a family of seven children.
+His hobbies include running, trail walking, snow skiing, and water skiing.
 Keel is a member of and volunteer at St. Austin Catholic Church.
+He obtained his B.A. in Economics from the University of Texas at Austin in 1986.
+He graduated with honors from UT’s School of Law in 1989.

 J.D., with Honors, University of Texas School of Law (1989)